lrhenrickson/lrhenrickson.github.io/README.md

-Mostly for HTML and CSS practice.
+For HTML and CSS practice.